Rectal Cancer

 Key Points

-• There are different types of treatment for patients with rectal cancer.
+• There are different types of treatment for people with rectal cancer.

 • The following types of treatment are used: